JJ/perl6em/txt/2-scripts.md

     my $series = 1..30

-Most usual variables will only belong to yourself, and only need to be seen in the inmediate surroundings, nothing farther away than the closest keys.
+Most usual variables will only belong to yourself, and only need to be seen in the immediate surroundings, nothing farther away than the closest keys.
 You don't need to say other things, like type and that stuff.
 Just the name.